IncPlasma/support/promotionguide.md

 Supervisors are responsible for handling promotions, as well as helping new members and moderating messages on the group wall and in the Discord server.

 Requirements:
-- You must have held a rank about member in Plasma.
+- You must have held a rank above member in Plasma.
 - You must be mature.
 - You must be well known and active in the community.